fshlarf/minimum-number-of-rupiahs/README.md

 # minimum-number-of-rupiahs

-> Faishal&#39;s project for Tokopedia's Software Engineer Mobile Web Coding Test
+> Faishal&#39;s project for Tokopedia's Software Engineer Mobile Web Coding Test.
+You can see my project on production https://min-pecahan-rupiah.herokuapp.com/.
+> Built with Vue.js Frameworks (Nuxt.js).
+Deployed on Heroku Cloud.
+For more info, please contact me faishal1303@gmail.com.

 ## Build Setup